 - Gaining membership in a federally recognized tribe or status as an Alaska Native Claims Settlement Act (ANCSA) Corporation shareholder

 - Becoming newly eligible for Marketplace coverage because you became a U.S. citizen

 - Leaving incarceration

-- AmeriCorps members starting or ending their service
+- AmeriCorps VISTA members starting or ending their service

 Learn more about Special Enrollment Periods for complex issues.

 Think you qualify for a Special Enrollment Period?

 - Just start a Marketplace application or log in to an existing one.
 You’ll find out if you qualify for a Special Enrollment Period.
 Either way, we’ll tell you when your coverage starts.

 - When you apply you’ll also find out if you qualify for coverage through Medicaid or the Children’s Health Insurance Program (CHIP).
 If you do, coverage can start the day you apply or earlier.

 CREATE AN ACCOUNT OR LOG IN TO APPLY